jovasal/Figma-portfolio/README.md

 > This is my first FIGMA project in Microverse with 2 first section.

-FIGMA template isÑ Template 1
+FIGMA template is Template 1

 **[Figma-portfolio]**